Ephemera

 In two different Cairo guides (from around 1954 and 1960) there had been a “Loques” tea rooms at 10, Soliman Pasha Street.
 This street is now called Talaat Harb Street and is in Downtown, Cairo.

-Not a trade but a token but a ‘spinner token’, so acting as a promotional ‘keep sake’.
+Not a trade but a ‘spinner token’, so acting as a promotional ‘keep sake’.

 Not a trade but a promotional ‘keep sake’ token in silver presumably for the party guests of Christmas 1944.
 The hotel was originally established in 1841 by Samuel Shepheard under the name ‘Hotel des Anglais’, and was later renamed ‘Shepheard’s Hotel’.
 Shepheard’s Hotel was the leading hotel in Cairo and one of the most celebrated hotels in the world from the middle of the 19th century until its destruction in 1952 during the Cairo Fire.
 Five years after the original hotel was destroyed, a new one was built nearby and was named the Shepheard Hotel.